Aggregation of financial markets: Axiomatic description of markets

 \begin{remark}[Utility functions of real markets] In real markets utility functions are often not observable.
 To address this complexity, we propose the following classification of markets: \begin{itemize} \item In \emph{implicit} markets one cannot directly observe the utility function.
 However, as we explain later, it is possible to deduce some information about the utility function from observing trades, prices, volume and activity of the market.
 An example would be Over-the-Counter (OTC) markets. \item In \emph{semi-explicit} markets only certain features of the utility function can be observed.
 An example are centralized Limit Order Book (LOB) exchanges like stock exchanges or foreign exchange markets.
 It is possible to read off the present so-called iso-utility from the current limit order book state (see Section~\ref{s_isoutil_LOB}). \item In \emph{explicit} markets the utility function of the market is explicitly given.
 An example are Automated Market Makers (AMMs).
 For instance, the original Uniswap protocol uses the utility function~$U(\myx, \myy) = \log(\myx) + \log (\myy)$.
 For more information and further examples we refer to~\cite{BichuchFeinstein:22}. \end{itemize} \end{remark}

-\begin{remark} [Interpretation of the supply level~$(\myx, \myy)$] Tied to a market~$\mathcal{M}$ is the notion of supply levels~$(\myx, \myy)$ of the asset pair $(\myX, \myY)$ which has the following interpretation: \begin{itemize} \item The number~$\myy$ may denote the maximal number of units of the asset~$\myY$ that can be traded for the asset~$\myX$.
-The number $\myx$ may denote the maximal number of units of the asset~$\myX$ that can be traded for the asset~$\myY$ (see Section~\ref{s_isoutil_LOB}). \item The level~$(\myx, \myy)$ may represent the equilibrium point of the supply and demand curve of the asset pair~$(\myX, \myY)$.
-For more details we refer to Remark~\ref{r_how_to_get_to_equilibirum}. \end{itemize} \end{remark}
+\begin{remark} [Interpretation of the supply level~$(\myx, \myy)$] Tied to a market~$\mathcal{M}$ is the notion of supply levels~$(\myx, \myy)$ of the asset pair $(\myX, \myY)$ which has the following interpretation: \begin{itemize} \item The number~$\myy$ denotes the maximal number of units of the asset~$\myY$ that can be traded for the asset~$\myX$.
+The number $\myx$ denotes the maximal number of units of the asset~$\myX$ that can be traded for the asset~$\myY$ (see Section~\ref{s_isoutil_LOB}). \item The level~$(\myx, \myy)$ may represent the equilibrium point of the supply and demand curve of the asset pair~$(\myX, \myY)$. \end{itemize} \end{remark}